davejacobs/letters/README.md

 **Letters** is a little alphabetical library that makes sophisticated debugging easy &amp; fun.

-*Quick note about Rails*: Until I build a Rails-specific gem, I'm changing letters to patch Object by default.
+*Quick note about Rails*: Until I build a Rails-specific gem, I'm changing Letters to patch `Object` by default.
 To only patch core classes, `require "letters/patch/core"`.
 For Rails support, `require "letters/patch/rails"`.
 Make sure to do this after `Bundler.require` in `application.rb`.

 For many of us, troubleshooting begins and ends with the `print` statement.
 Others recruit the debugger, too.
 (Maybe you use `print` statements to look at changes over time but the debugger to focus on a small bit of code.)
 These tools are good, but they are the lowest level of how we can debug in Ruby.
 Letters leverages `print`, the debugger, control transfer, computer beeps, and other side-effects for more well-rounded visibility into code and state.